New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 3.1.
 Facebook Page Analytics

-Developing a marketing strategy that is bound to bring amazing results for your brand from the first try might be challenging, but not impossible.
+Developing a marketing strategy that is bound to bring amazing results for your brand on the first try might be challenging, but not impossible.

 If you know exactly what Facebook page analytics to track, you will be able to come up with a plan that will help you ace your game.